garywill/BigSearch/src/README.md

 Ways to use:

-1. Web: Main site https://acsearch.ga | Standby site http://acsearch.tk
+1. Web App: Main site https://acsearch.ga | Standby site http://acsearch.tk

    Can be used in different types of browsers.
 Suitable for both desktop and mobile.